not-finley/Raytracer/README.md

 It is phenomenly writen and I highly suggest anyone interested in learning the basics of ray tracing check it out!

 ### Current Goals:
-- Add support for objects other than spheres 😂
+- Add support for objects other then spheres 😂
 - Add texture support
 - Add a GUI for moving objects and the camera around
 - Add GPU support using CUDA